Trinity Health Mid-Atlantic: History

-Mercy Health System was founded by the Sisters of Mercy more than 100 years ago in Philadelphia.
-The Sisters of Mercy were founded in 1831 in Dublin, Ireland by Catherine McAuley, an heiress who used her inheritance to serve the poor, especially women and children.
-In Catherine's House of Mercy, Sisters of Mercy cared for the poor, the sick, and the uneducated.
+In 1918, Misericordia Hospital, now Mercy Philadelphia, was founded by the Sisters of Mercy.
+The Sisters of Mercy were founded in 1831 in Dublin, Ireland, by Catherine McAuley, an heiress who used her inheritance to serve the poor; women and children in particular.
 McAuley founded 12 Mercy convents in Ireland and two in England.
 Twenty years after McAuley died in 1841, the Sisters of Mercy relocated to Philadelphia where they developed schools and visited the sick.
-In 1918, Misericordia Hospital, now Mercy Philadelphia, was founded by the Sisters of Mercy.

 St. Mary Medical Center was founded by the Sisters of St. Francis who opened the Philadelphia-based, St. Mary Hospital in 1860.
-In 1973, the hospital relocated to Bucks County because of a regional need for health services in the county's most underserved area.
-And in 1996, the hospital name was changed to St. Mary Medical Center.
+In 1973, the hospital relocated to Bucks County because of a regional need for health services.
+In 1996, the hospital's name was changed to St. Mary Medical Center.

-Saint Francis Healthcare was founded by the Sisters of Saint Francis of Philadelphia in 1924 to serve all who require expert medical care regardless of religion, race, color, creed or economic status.
+Saint Francis Healthcare was founded by the Sisters of Saint Francis of Philadelphia in 1924.

-Today, Trinity Health Mid-Atlantic includes five acute care facilities, three Programs for Acute Care of the Elderly (PACE), three home health agencies, physician network and accountable care organization.
+In 2024, Trinity Health Mid-Atlantic includes four acute care facilities.
+It has also offered three Programs for Acute Care of the Elderly (PACE), three home health agencies, a physician network and an accountable care organization.